OlgaVT/Alternative-Splicing-Tools/README.md

 ## Other

 ### ACEScan: the algorithm for prediction of conserved alternatively spliced exons from pairs of conserved mouse/human exons
-The code is opon request
+The code is upon request
 * [URL](http://hollywood.mit.edu/burgelab/software.html)
 * [PubMed](https://pubmed.ncbi.nlm.nih.gov/15708978/)